How-to: Configure alerts and get notifications using a hook

 |Customized anomaly alert title||Title template supports

-After you click OK, an email hook will be created.
+After you select OK, an email hook will be created.
 You can use it in any alert settings to receive anomaly alerts.
+Refer to the tutorial of enable anomaly notification in Metrics Advisor for detailed steps.

 - Use the POST request method.